How Much Will My Chapter 13 Bankruptcy Plan Payment Be?

 Estimating Your Payment

-Your Chapter 13 bankruptcy payment is designed to be affordable based on your financial situation while still satisfying the requirements of the bankruptcy code.
-By working with a knowledgeable attorney like Malissa L. Walden at Walden Legal Solutions, LLC, you can ensure that your repayment plan is tailored to your needs, giving you the best chance for a successful financial fresh start.
+Your Chapter 13 bankruptcy payment is designed to be affordable while satisfying the requirements of the bankruptcy code.
+By working with Malissa L. Walden at Walden Legal Solutions, LLC, you can create a realistic plan and achieve a successful financial fresh start.

 Scroll to Top